Jonathan-Dobson/react-page-routes/README.md

 # react-page-routes

-Control routing from attributes in your component.
+Simplify coding your `react-router-dom` `<Routes/>` and `<NavLinks/>` by using attributes in your component.

 ## How it works

-Provide an array of Page Components to be mapped to a React-Router `<Route />` component using a `title` and `path` attribute that should be define in each Page component.
+You provide page components containing `title` and `path` attributes, and pass them to the package as an array.
+The package will map the pages to a React-Router component and handle setup for both react router-routes and react-router links.

 ## Setup